 How many grafts are needed for FUE?

-In a typical FUE case, 900 to as many as 2,400 grafts can be obtained in a single day, a testament to the experience and expertise of the team in harvesting then planting grafts in an efficient yet meticulous fashion.
+In a typical FUE case, 900 to as many as 2,400 grafts can be obtained in a single day, a testament to the experience and expertise of Dr. Epstein and his team in extracting then planting grafts in an efficient yet meticulous fashion.
 It is the doctor who will determine the ideal graft count to achieve the patient’s desired results.

 The occasional patient will return for a second day of grafting, most commonly for those who are having more than 2,200 grafts total.